kayoumido/Joutes/readme.md

 # Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-If during the installation, you come up any problems, we have a section at the end of the readme that may help you.
+If during the installation, you come up with any problems, we have a section at the end of the readme that may help you.

 ## Prerequisites